Fine-tune with the API or CLI

 ]}

-For an explanation of the system, user, and assistant roles, see Overview.
-For a dataset example, see SFT-deep-thinking-content-example.jsonl.
+For details on the system, user, and assistant roles, see Overview.
+For a training dataset sample, see SFT-Deep Thinking Content Sample.jsonl.

-You can also configure the model in the training samples to not output the <think> tag.
-If you use this output method, we do not recommend enabling the thinking mode for calls after the model is trained.
+You can also provide training examples without the <think> tag.
+If you use this method, we do not recommend enabling thinking mode for inference after training.

-This is an invitation-only parameter.
+This is a beta parameter.
 To use it, please contact your account manager.

-The name and weight parameters of OpenAI are not supported, and all assistant outputs are trained.
+The OpenAI parameters name and weight are not supported.
+All assistant outputs are used for training.

-For an explanation of the system, user, and assistant roles, see Overview.
+For the differences between system, user, and assistant, see Overview.
 The following is an example of training data in the ChatML format:

 {"messages": [